semaphoreci/docs/docs/examples/clojure-luminus-ci-cd.md

 that attempts to retrieve dependencies using Semaphore's [cache](https://docs.semaphoreci.com/reference/toolbox-reference/#cache) utility.
-The prologue is run before each job in the the block.
+The prologue is run before each job in the block.

 ### Promotion